-On the other hand, all student-initiated withdrawals that are submitted to the Office of the University Registrar after the Withdrawal Period ended, but prior to the end of the academic term, will be review by the proper Department Chair (or School or College
+On the other hand, all student-initiated withdrawals that are submitted to the Office of the University Registrar after the Withdrawal Period ended, but prior to the end of the academic term, will be review.

-Dean if the Department Chair is not available).
 In case that a Late Withdrawal is approved, a "W" grade will be assigned to each of the courses withdrew by the student involved.
 On the contrary, in case that a Late Withdrawal is not approved, a "WF" grade will be assigned to a course withdrew by the student involved that, at the time of the request, has earned a failing grade.
 The grade earned will be assigned to a course withdrew that, at the time of the request, has earned a passing grade.